F4pl0/pinnacle/CONTRIBUTING.md

 8. Push your changes to your fork on GitHub.

-9. Create a pull request from your branch to the main repository's `main` branch.
+9. Create a pull request from your branch to the main repository's `develop` branch.

 10. In your pull request description, provide a clear and detailed explanation of your changes.
 Mention if your PR is fixing a specific issue, and reference that issue.